ZarnaPathak/Django_Learning/README.md

     It defines URL patterns and associates each pattern with a specific view, determining which code runs when a particular URL is visited.
     The URLs created in every App are routed to **mainProject/urls.py** for defining url patterns of the entire Project, which links different app URL configurations to the main project's URL structure.

+## Django Templates
+  It is used to return HTML content to the user.
+These are the files that used to define web pages and structure in a Django aaplication.
+It allow us to insert dynamic content (like data from   the database) into HTML pages.
+We can include logic such as loops and conditionals to create flexible and reusable designs in Django Templates.